 Poison Control Numbers:

-Even with all the preparation in the world, there are children who are aspiring Houdini’s and accidents do happen.
-No parent feels they will ever need poison control numbers; however, the fact of the matter is, they might.
+No parent feels they will ever need poison control numbers or EMS; however, the fact of the matter is, they often do.

-Most parents will find that putting the poison control number on the refrigerator works the best.
-Alongside other numbers for the local ambulance, police and fire department.
+Most parents put the poison control number on the refrigerator, alongside numbers for the local ambulance, police, and fire department.

-When you are in need of any of these numbers, time is critical and looking for phone numbers when stressed can take twice as long.
-Also, get familiar with your cell phone and add the numbers to your contact list for auto dialing.
-Still, keep the numbers on a piece of paper and readily accessible should there be any technical problems with your phone access.
+When you are in need of any of these numbers, time is critical, and looking for phone numbers when you are stressed and panicking can take twice as long.

 2. Lower The Temperature Of Your Hot Water